 - Joint accounts: Accounts opened by multiple people, including spouses.
-The FDIC insures $250,000 per person in joint accounts and divides money equally among owners for this purpose.
+The FDIC insures $250,000 per person in joint accounts (for a total of $500,000) and divides money equally among owners for this purpose.

 - Revocable trust accounts: A deposit account that identifies one or more people as beneficiaries who will get the contents of the account when the owner dies.